amitjoy/aspecio/README.md

 ### Drawback

 OSGi services registered as simple classes cannot be woven using Aspecio.
-The services need to implement well-defined service interfaces.
+The services need to implement well-defined public service interfaces.

 ### Installing Aspecio in an OSGi Framework